 An important consideration when calculating total returns is the need to adjust for taxes.
 GIC returns are sourced 100% from coupon payments, which are taxable in non-registered accounts at an investor’s full marginal tax rate.

-On the other hand, a bond’s total return consists of both interest/coupon payments and capital appreciation and can be more tax-efficient, particularly when purchased at a discount to its original issue price (usually $100 Par).
+On the other hand, a bond’s total return consists of both interest/coupon payments and capital appreciation, which can be more tax-efficient, particularly when purchased at a discount to its original issue price (usually $100 Par).

-To illustrate, we have provided an example of a 3-year GIC vs. a 3-year corporate bond trading at a $5 discount to its original Par value
+To illustrate, we have provided an example of a 3-year GIC vs. a 3-year corporate bond trading at a $4 discount to its original Par value.

 The yield that an investor collects from the non-coupon related increase in the bond price is taxed beneficially as a capital gain and ultimately leads to a better after-tax return for a taxable investor relative to holding a GIC with a similar yield.